rezazamani2329/UC-Berkeley--AIML-EDA-and-feature-engineering-/README.md

 ### Data Visualization
 - we check data, find one column is not revelant.
--we check null data, and then decide to fill them with mode
+- we check null data, and then decide to fill them with mode

 ### What proportion of the total observations chose to accept the coupon
 - Proportion of the total observations that chose to accept the coupon: 56.84%